My Ceremony Delivery

 The planning and lead up to your day might be a progression over many months or even years in some cases!
 Then when it finally comes around it all goes so FAST!!!!!

 Make sure that the next day you won’t be thinking and it was all just a big blurrrrrrrrr.
 You will want to do it all again.
 Please, I cant stress this one enough.
 Are you listening!
 TAKE YOUR TIME!
 Soak it all up and enjoy every minute, especially your ceremony.
-Unless you are planning to do it again – trust your experienced Wedding Celebrant Byron Bay.
+Unless you are planning to do it again – trust your experienced Byron Bay Celebrant Blog

 It’s quite engaging involving friends or family to participate in the ceremony.